Q. Who should participate?

 Q. My team was selected for the finals.
 If we don't attend, are we still eligible for the finalists scholarship?

-A. No. In order to be eligible for the finalists scholarship, your team must present on Friday, April 4th.
+A. No. In order to be eligible for the finalists scholarship. your team must be present on the finalists day.

 Q. Can my team change topics for the final presentation?